Iron redox flow battery: Side Reactions

+Adding ascorbic acid to the electrolyte can reduce hydrogen evolution.
+Ascorbic acid enhances the coulombic efficiency by increasing the pH near the electrode, which improves iron deposition kinetics.
+Operating at 60°C with a pH of around 3 can achieve a high coulombic efficiency of 97.9%.

 Operating Conditions

 pH

 The IRFB needs to operate at pH values below 3.5.
 The iron(III) salt precipitates at pH > 3.5 forming insoluble Fe(OH)3 which is also referred to as rust.
 However, at low pH values more hydrogen will evolve during charge on the negative side.
 The coulombic efficiency can be increased by higher pH values.

 Temperature

 Hruska et al. studied the temperature effect on the performance of the IRFB.
 The voltaic efficiency increases at higher temperature due to higher electrolyte conductivity and a decrease in electrode polarisation.
 Additionally, higher temperatures of ~60 °C improve the iron deposition kinetics in comparison to the hydrogen evolution reaction, thus increasing the coulombic efficiency.

 The IRFB can also operate at lower temperatures (~ 5 °C), however, the reaction kinetics are reduced, leading to lower voltaic efficiency.

 Electrolyte composition

 The base electrolyte consists of iron(II) salts which are dissolved in water.
 SO42- or Cl− are possible counter ions.
 Iron(II) chloride is often the preferred choice as the conductivity is higher than iron(II) sulphate.
 By increasing the ionic conductivity of the electrolyte, the voltaic efficiency, and thus the overall energy efficiency, can be increased.
 NH4Cl, (NH4)2SO4, KCl, Na2SO4 and NaCl are possible supporting additives.

 Further additives were investigated to minimise rust precipitation.
 Complexing the iron salt with ligands can hinder the precipitation of Fe(OH)3 as the ligands stabilise the iron salt.
 Possible additives which were looked into are citrate, DMSO, glycerol, malic acid, malonic acid and xylitol.

 Buffer additives (e.g., ascorbic acid) help to maintain a constant pH during hydrogen production.
 Additionally, these additives adsorb onto the active sites of the electrode, blocking these sites for the H+ adsorption and increase the overpotential for the hydrogen evolution reaction.

 One main challenge is to reduce the hydrogen evolution reaction.
 One method is through co-deposition of a different metal (e.g., cadmium), which can hinder the HER, and improve the coulombic efficiency during iron deposition.